Ukraine–European Union relations

-Relations between the European Union (EU) and Ukraine are shaped through the Ukraine–European Union Association Agreement and the Deep and Comprehensive Free Trade Area (DCFTA).
+International relations between the European Union (EU) and Ukraine are shaped through the Ukraine–European Union Association Agreement and the Deep and Comprehensive Free Trade Area (DCFTA).
 Ukraine is a priority partner within the Eastern Partnership and the European Neighbourhood Policy (ENP).
-The EU and Ukraine have been seeking an increasingly close relationship, going beyond co-operation, to gradual economic integration and deepening of political co-operation.
+The EU and Ukraine developed an increasingly close relationship, going beyond co-operation, to gradual economic integration and deepening of political co-operation.
 On 23 June 2022, the European Council granted Ukraine the status of a candidate for accession to the European Union.